Howard Gaunt

-Howard Charles Adie Gaunt (13 November 1902 – 1 February 1983) was an English schoolmaster and clergyman who also played first-class cricket for Warwickshire in 11 matches between 1919 and 1922.
-He was born at Edgbaston, Birmingham and died at Winchester, Hampshire.
+Howard Charles Adie Gaunt (13 November 1902 – 1 February 1983) was an English schoolmaster and clergyman, known to his friends as Tom Gaunt.

+He also played first-class cricket for Warwickshire in 11 matches between 1919 and 1922.

 Life and career

-Gaunt was educated at Tonbridge School where he was in the cricket eleven between 1919 and 1921, and at King's College, Cambridge.
+Born at Edgbaston, Birmingham, Gaunt was educated at Tonbridge School where he was in the cricket eleven between 1919 and 1921, and at King's College, Cambridge.
 He became a schoolmaster and was assistant master at King Edward's School, Birmingham and at Rugby School.
 In 1937, he was appointed as headmaster of Malvern College and was in charge for 16 years, including the years of the Second World War when the school buildings were requisitioned by the UK government and the school relocated first to Blenheim Palace and then to Harrow School; Gaunt wrote a book about the evacuations.

 Gaunt resigned from Malvern in 1953 and went to Winchester College as assistant master and chaplain; he became a deacon in 1954 and a priest the following year.
 In 1963, he left the school to become full-time sacristan at Winchester Cathedral and was made precentor in 1967; he was made a canon in 1966 and became canon emeritus when he retired in 1974.